Suburban and rural voters make Stitt a winner — again

 It should be noted that while carrying 74 counties to three sounds like an obvious advantage, not all counties are created electorally equal.
 Oklahoma, Tulsa and Cleveland counties accounted for about 44% of the gubernatorial vote in both 2018 and 2022.

 Tuesday's results create an interesting scenario going forward.
-Stitt promised the voters most responsible for his reelection that the school voucher reforms he and Walters plan will not hurt their schools, yet he has told urban audiences one of his goals is more private religious schools to compete with urban districts.
+Stitt promised the voters most responsible for his reelection that the school voucher reforms he and Walters plan will not hurt their schools, yet he has told urban audiences one of his goals is more private religious schools to compete with rural and suburban districts.

 Many education officials say it will be impossible to send state money to private schools without defunding public schools, even if the vouchers are limited to the Tulsa and Oklahoma City metro areas, as some have suggested.